Damizon/Potek/README.md

 / Potek Library by Ourniti /

-A library for faster potentiometer instantiation with output value mapping and smoothing.
+Arduino library for faster potentiometer instantiation with output value mapping and smoothing.

 Howto example.